Steamboat Springs Snowfall Totals & Accumulation Averages

 Most days of snowfall in Steamboat Springs result in at least an inch of fresh snow left on the ground.
 For 23 days a year on average, the amount of new snow totals three or more inches.

-Snowstorms of over five inches a day normally occur nine times a year.
+Snowstorms of over five inches a day normally occur ten times a year.
 But major blizzards that dump ten inches or more in one day are rare events that don't happen every year.

 How Much Snow Normally Accumulates in Steamboat Springs

-For nearly 40 percent of the year, Steamboat Springs has at least an inch of snow on the ground.
+For most of winter, Steamboat Springs has at least ten inches of snow on the ground.

-Throughout most of winter, the snow accumulates to over ten inches deep.
-Although each fall and spring are different, the snowpack at Steamboat Springs can top ten inches as early as October and as late as April.
+The snow accumulates to over twenty inches deep on an average of 59 days a year.
+Although each fall and spring are different, the snowpack at Steamboat Springs can top twenty inches as early as November and as late as April.